jackmiller1986/TurtlePulseCore/README.md

 To accommodate any differences in rotation distance between the extruder in the tool head and the lane motors, BoxTurtle uses a toolhead buffer, such as the [Belay by Annex Engineering](https://github.com/Annex-Engineering/Belay) or the [TurtleNeck](https://github.com/ArmoredTurtle/TurtleNeck) by ArmoredTurtle.
 This system is "bufferless," meaning no filament boxes (no spaghetti boxes) are required, similar to the AMS.
 Each lane features an independent respooler equipped with a brushed motor, which helps rewind the spool and assists the lane motor in feeding the filament smoothly.
 This prevents issues like spool tangling or "bucking."

 For precise PWM control of the brushed motors, BoxTurtle relies on a custom MCU, AFC-lite, developed by [Isik's Tech @xbst](https://github.com/xbst/AFC-Lite/)  While the system currently supports BTT MMB CAN, this is a temporary solution to facilitate broader testing and will not be a permanent feature.
+# Enclosure

+The enclosure option for box turtle has been moved to it's [own repository](https://github.com/ArmoredTurtle/BoxTurtle-Enclosure-).

 # Manual (WIP)

+Armored Turtle's project manuals are hosted [here](https://armoredturtle.xyz).
+There is no PDF, this is intended to make the build experience as easy as possible.
 [Will update this as progress is made](https://armoredturtle.xyz)

+# Printed Parts

+If you purchased a kit, all of the parts you need to print are located in the [Base_Build](https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/Base_Build) folder under STLs on this repository.
+This is NOT a [VORON Design](https://vorondesign.com) project, we strongly recommend that you run a profile out specific to BoxTurtle.
+Voron parts profiles are not recommended.

+There is a calibration print that you may like to print before getting started [here](https://www.printables.com/model/1004303-box-turtle-calibration-fidget).

 # Wiring